raduan-rh60/Activity-Organizer/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `npm install` to the terminal to build node modules to run the project.

 ## Run
 Run `ng serve` to run the application.